What to fix before going to market

 Renovating an existing property investment can mean the opportunity to significantly boost your cashflow, without necessarily having to extend your existing debt threshold and jump through multiple hoops to obtain a mortgage.

 Further, it provides an immediate increase on your yield, as well as continued long-term benefits by way of manufactured equity and depreciation claimed over the asset’s life cycle.

 That’s if you get it right.
 Get it wrong however, and you could be in for a whole world of pain as your property investment turns into a money pit of infinite problems.

 Here are five key things seasoned investors, who’ve successfully tackled the odd fixer-upper or two, consider essential to making a renovation project work.

 Who are you renovating for?
-Your improvements should reflect your tenants’ wants and needs, rather than your own personal taste, and include a relatively neutral décor that can accommodate virtually any style of furnishings.
+It can be a good idea for your improvements reflect prospective tenants’ wants and needs, rather than your own personal taste.
+For your investment, include a relatively neutral décor that can accommodate virtually any style of furnishings is a great step.

 The best way to evaluate expectations among your tenant pool is to speak with your property manager about your plans.
-We have unique insight into what ‘sells’ rental accommodation in our specialist areas and likewise, the things that might alienate tenants.
+They can have a unique insight into what ‘sells’ rental accommodation in their specialist areas and likewise, the things that might alienate tenants.

-We also have the necessary industry expertise and networks to assist with referrals to reliable tradespeople, as well as ideas around the types of improvements that will extend your long-term capital gains.
+Your property manager also has the necessary industry expertise and networks to assist with referrals to reliable tradespeople, as well as ideas around the types of improvements that could extend your long-term capital gains.

-The idea is to keep any refurbishments cosmetic and/or functional in nature wherever possible, avoiding costly structural work that can take a hefty bite out of your budget, but provide little in the way of extra value or rental income.
+Ideally, most investors will be aiming to keep any refurbishments, cosmetic or functional in nature, from being too costly as structural work that can take a hefty bite out of your budget.
+It can also provide little in the way of extra value or rental income.

 Aesthetic and useful improvements, like a modernised kitchen and bathroom, along with new carpets, light fittings and soft furnishings are visible enhancements that will make your property more desirable.